webpack/webpack.js.org/src/content/branding.md

 <img src="/assets/icon-square-small-slack.png" width="50" alt="icon square small example">

-## Font

-We use the beautiful [Geomanist Medium](http://atipofoundry.com/fonts/geomanist) font from the extremely talented folks at the [Atipo Foundry](http://atipofoundry.com/) who provide the entire font family at a 'pay what you want' model.

 ## Color Palette

 The following colors are used throughout the site in various combinations and on our fancy clothing line launched with the help of [Open Collective](https://opencollective.com/) and [Threadless](https://medium.com/u/840563ee2a56) over at the [official webpack store](https://webpack.threadless.com/collections/the-final-release-collection/)!